 Read MoreIn 2004, Lombardi fights an uphill battle to gain approval to dive closed-circuit rebreathers under institutional auspices at NOAA’s Caribbean Marine Research Center.
 The effort results in new standards established for the organization, liability issues mitigated, and the first CCR dives conducted for science at this NURP facility.

 Read MoreLombardi provides cave diving support at several locations in Exumas, Bahamas for Dr. Marc Slattery of the University of Mississippi, and during subsequent field projects for private biotechnology companies.
-Numerous new sponge species are discovered which reveal potential in natural products discovery.
-This prompts a keen interest in the field, and an emerging professional interest…
+Numerous new sponge species are discovered which reveal the potential for natural product discovery.
+This prompts a keen interest in the field, and an emerging professional…

 Read MoreLombardi provides dive support for Antarctica K068, a cooperative research project between researchers at the University of New Hampshire and the University of Otago.
 The project investigated the effects of ultraviolet radiation on marine life below the Antarctic sea ice.
 Again faced with very real limitations in underwater efficiency, Lombardi continued to pursue innovations to…